CICA DP: Toward a Measurement Framework for Financial Reporting by Profit-Oriented Entities

 In 2012, the Canadian Institute of Chartered Accountants (CICA) published , at the request of Canada's Accounting Standards Board, a paper written by Alex Milburn to stimulate the study and debate on the development of a measurement framework.

-The paper includes the following six main proposals:
+The paper included the following six main proposals:

 Principle 1: Market value created by a cash-generating process (revenue) should be recognised when the process (1) has achieved an output that has a current market value that is practicable of faithful representation, and (2) has generated the good and/or service that is the source of that output market value.